-Provide day-to-day operational support (e.g., scheduling, appointments) and help the President commu-
+Provide day-to-day operational support (e.g., scheduling, appointments) and help the President communicate with the public, the Congress, and the press.

 Manage the budget and coordinate Administration positions on matters before the Congress.

 Manage the Presidential decisionmaking processes efficiently and fairly, and bring the President the widest possible range of opinions.